NguyenThanhDuyOfficial/.dotfiles/README.md

 ## 🌈 About The Dotfiles

+i decided to call this project is "Jing"
 I came to Linux with a lot of surprise at how freely I could do whatever I wanted.
 It made me wonder — what if I could configure my own Linux system from scratch?
 I wanted to create a truly awesome environment — a place I could genuinely feel at home.

 You’re welcome to use these dotfiles directly, **but I highly recommend treating them as a template** to create your own personalized setup ✨